Home > Keeping your cool > Restaurant Refrigeration Repair: Signs, Costs & Tips

 The price of replacement parts can vary dramatically depending on what needs to be fixed.
 A minor repair, like replacing a faulty capacitor or a worn-out door gasket, might cost between $150 and $600, including parts and labor.
 However, a major component failure is a different story.
 If the heart of your system—the compressor—needs to be replaced, you could be looking at a cost of $900 to $2,500 or more.
 Having a partner who provides comprehensive commercial refrigeration services ensures you get the right part and expert installation, which is critical for the long-term health of your equipment.

-Emergency vs. Scheduled Repair Pricing
+The Price Difference: Emergency vs. Scheduled Calls

 A refrigerator that fails during the Friday night dinner rush is a true emergency, but that urgency comes at a premium.
 Expect to pay more for after-hours, weekend, or holiday service.
 Emergency diagnostic fees are often higher, ranging from $150 to $300, just to get a technician on-site.
 From there, the hourly labor rate is typically multiplied by 1.5 or even 2 times the standard rate.
 While you can’t always predict a breakdown, this pricing difference highlights the financial benefit of addressing potential issues during regular business hours whenever possible.